 Benjamin Franklin (1706–1790) was born in Boston Massachusetts to Josiah Franklin who had emigrated from England in 1683 to practice his Puritan faith.
 Known later in life as a writer, political revolutionary and scientist, in the period 1726-48 he ran a successful printing press in Philadelphia.
 As owner of the newspaper the ‘Pennsylvannia Gazette’, this was the period in which his political influence began to grow.
 This book, in German, on the Moravian Church was published in 1742 and printed by Franklin.
 It is the only known copy in a UK library.

 Claimed by abbé Emmanuel Domenech, a Catholic priest and missionary, in his ‘Manuscrit pictographique américain’ (1860) to be Native American drawings these illustrations were later surmised to be the doodlings of a German child, one clue being the (badly spelled) German words sometimes included with the drawings.
 The German orientalist Julius Petzholdt refuted the claim in his ‘Das Buch der Wilden’ (1861) but, obviously not one to give up a cause lightly, Domenech then wrote a rebuttal in ‘La vérite sur le livre des sauvages’ (1861).
-These three works are here bound together and are an example of the diversity to be found in the Crewe collection.
+These three works are here bound together and are an example of the diversity of material found in the Crewe collection.